 Vacations in Oregon by Train & Thruway Bus

 Amtrak Thruway Buses make traveling around Oregon a breeze.
-Amtrak partners with local bus providers to offer connections to cities and towns throughout Oregon and the Pacific Northwest.
+Local and regional bus providers partner with Amtrak to extend the reach of the bus and rail network to every corner of Oregon and the Pacific Northwest.
 Amtrak eTickets and coordinated schedules make the trip easy.
-On most Thruway routes in Oregon bus tickets can be purchased with or without connecting train tickets.
+Bus tickets on Thruway routes in Oregon can be purchased with or without connecting train tickets.

 The Amtrak Cascades and Coast Starlight train routes form a north-south spine connecting Seattle, Portland, Albany, Salem, Eugene, and California with bus routes branching to communities across Oregon.
-The Cascades POINT buses also offer four additional daily roundtrips between Portland and Eugene.
-Combining the bus and rail services, Amtrak offers at least seven daily trips between Eugene and Portland.
+The POINT intercity bus service also offers four additional daily roundtrips as well as one express roundtrip between Portland and Eugene.
+Combining the bus and rail services, Amtrak customers have access to 18 daily trips between Eugene and Portland.